JuozasA/ocp4-azure-upi/README.md

 $> egrep -o 'infraID.*,' ignition-files/metadata.json
 ```

-10. Open terraform.tfvars file and fill in the variables:<br>
+10. Open terraform.tfvars file and fill in the variables some of them must be the same like in install-config.yaml:<br>
 ```console
 azure_subscription_id = ""
 azure_client_id = ""